banrahan/agent_langgraph/README.md

-# AI Search Agent
+# AI Agent (using langgraph)

-This project implements an AI search agent that helps with information retrieval and processing.
+This project implements an AI search agent that helps with information retrieval and processing, it also has some classes that make agents easier.
+It is a work in progress and the agents are continually being improved.

 ## Installation